yhaefliger/svg_icons/README.md

 ## TODO:

-- Twig filter to add class/attributes to icons rendered from media library
+- Twig filter or media widget to add class/attributes to icons rendered from media library
 - Add support for multiple collections (set of folder/default class like blade ui kit)